hnjm/oruxpalsserver/README.md

 - range filter for static objects (me/10/50);
 - name filters to pass or block incoming positions from users or static objects (+sw/ +ew/ +fn/ -sw/ -ew/ -fn/).

+On-Air function:
+You can connect to OruxPalsServer with specially written OruxPalsAir client to receive AFSK 1200 AX.25 packets from Air and send them through your SoundCard Direct Input/Output.
+So OruxPalsServer can receive/send AFSK packets.
+But:
+- server will send packets to Air (OruxPalsAir client) directly received from APRS clients only; no from Global APRS, MapMyTracks, GPSGate or FRS.
+So if you connected to server with OruxMaps only APRS packets will be translated to Air;
+- if aprs2global==yes all packets received from Air (OruxPalsAir client) will be directly forwarded to global APRS;
+- there is no callsign/user replaces for incoming packets from air.
+So if callsign specified in <u><service names="A" id="..."/></u> in system user name will be as in air packet callsign, not <u name="..."/>!